sudhakar-jadhav/pokemon/README.md

 **Description**
-There are 2 teams which involves 4 pokemons in each time and the winner is decided based on certain citeria
+There are 2 teams which involves 4 pokemons in each team and the winner is decided based on certain citeria

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).